 Ans: All information regarding your studies and Chalmers services for students can be found in Student Portal.
 On the day of enrollment/registration you will receive your Chalmers account along with other important information which you will need for your studies at Chalmers.
 Then you can have full access to all the facilities available in the Student Portal.

-Ans: You will need your Student Union Card in order to write your exams.
-The SU card proofs that you are a student at Chalmers and also entitles you to student discounts.
+Ans: The Student Union card is required to enter buildings on campus.
+It provides access to most services in college.
+You will need your Student Union Card in order to write your exams.
+The SU card proves that you are a student at Chalmers and also entitles you to student discounts.
 You will get a temporary SU card during the welcome week.
 Later you need to pay the membership fee to the Student Union to receive the actual card.
 For more information about Student Union Card and to charge it with money please go to this page.

 *NOTE: All students have to fill the SU membership form.
 But for tuition fee paying students, the SU membership fee will be already included in the tuition fee, so they don’t have to pay it separately.

 This Flygbussarna bus goes only to specific stops.
-Find out which stop of those is optimal for you and also the stop nearest to your accommodation.
-Then go to Västtrafik.se to search for the busses/trams between those two stops to reach to your accommodation.
+Find out which of those is optimal for you and also the stop nearest to your accommodation.
+Then go to Västtrafik.se to search for the buses/trams between those two stops to reach your accommodation.
 Vasttrafik is the local transport company.

 Ans: The bus/tram company of Gothenburg is called Västtrafik.
 Go on their website to learn more about the tickets and fares.